We’ve always worked from home.

 See this as a relief, not a chore – because it really is.

-Schedule everything, because there’s no greater stress reliever than having your workday plotted out.
+Schedule everything.
+There’s no greater stress reliever than having your day plotted out.
 You get to relax (and sleep!) knowing that you’ll handle whatever needs handling, because it’s in the schedule.

 You’ll be amazed at how calming this is.

-It’s common advice to write things down that stress you out, especially before bed, as a means of de-stressing.
-Something about the act of putting our worries down on paper compartmentalizes them — especially when that paper is an action plan.
+It’s common advice to write things down that stress you out, especially before bed,to des-tress.
+Something about putting our worries down on paper compartmentalizes them.
+That's especially true when that paper is an action plan.

 Scheduling completely frees your mind from work during your “home” time.